The words of the United States Coast Guard are Semper Paratus — always ready.

 “Coasties” serve in times of peace and in times of war and we are lucky to have them.

-1. The song turns 90 years old this year
+1. The song turned 90 years old last year

 2. Like the other services, the song was the result of a song-search contest*